ubclaunchpad/LP-website/handbook/onboarding/leads.md

 Welcome to UBC Launch Pad, and congratulations (and thank you!) for joining us as a lead!

+The role of the Launch Pad leadership team is documented in our [manifesto](/handbook/manifesto.md#club-structure).
+Specifics of responsibilities are also available in the [tech lead role description](/handbook/recruitment/tech-lead.md) and [design lead role description](/handbook/recruitment/tech-lead.md).

 ## Checklist

 ### Slack Channels